articleIcon-icon

 Regularly reflect on your learning journey and evaluate your progress.
 Celebrate your achievements and identify areas where further development is needed.
 Adapt your learning goals and strategies to stay on track and maintain momentum.

-One tip is to hold your own performance management cycles, during which you can look back at your progress over the months and give yourself feedback and suggestions while holding yourself responsible for the goals you set out to achieve.
+One tip is to hold self-evaluation cycles, during which you can look back at your progress over the months and give yourself feedback and suggestions while holding yourself responsible for the goals you set out to achieve.
 Another is to hold retrospectives at the end of each project you worked on.

 Embrace lifelong learning to ensure success